 RM 290 million were actually the procurement cost of about 7,000 15 cm howitzers for the army (each 38,500 to 40,400 Reichsmark).
 Even the procurement of suitable tractor motor vehicles for these howitzers wouldn't have decreased this quantity much below 5,000.

-That would have been about the Heer's less field artillery firepower of Autumn 1939 (despite absorbing Austrian and Czech field artillery).
-The Heer had about 4,900 10.5 cm howitzers , 400 10.5 cm cannons and 2,400 15 cm howitzers at that time.
+That would have been almost as much as the Heer's field artillery firepower of Autumn 1939 (despite absorbing Austrian and Czech field artillery).
+The Heer had about 4,900 10.5 cm howitzers, 400 10.5 cm cannons and 2,400 15 cm howitzers at that time.

 What else could have been bought for RM 290 million by 1939?
 About 2,800 StuG III assault guns, for example.
 Or 12,600 SdKfz 251 armoured personnel carriers; a revolution for army mechanisation and reputed to have cut the losses of infantry in armour divisions by half, while allowing for much quicker offensive actions.
 That would have pushed the Soviet Union off the cliff in 1941.